aharonium/opensiddur.org/posts/HTML/miscellanea/traditions/a-dvar-tefillah-on-zombies-elul-and-psalms-27-by-jessica-minnen.html.md

 <html>
 <head></head>
 <body>
-Title: תהלים כז | A D’var Tefillah on Zombies, Elul, and Psalms 27 by Rabbi Jessica Minnen<br />
+Title: תהלים כ״ז | A D’var Tefillah on Zombies, Elul, and Psalms 27 by Rabbi Jessica Minnen<br />
 Primary contributor: jessica.minnen<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=3892">http://opensiddur.org/?p=3892</a>
 <p />